Graham Oxenden

-Graham Oxenden (23 January 1802 – 8 December 1826) was an English first-class cricketer who played for Cambridge University in one match, totalling 0 runs with a highest score of 0.
+Graham Oxenden (23 January 1802 – 8 December 1826) was an English cricketer who played for Cambridge University in one match, totalling 0 runs with a highest score of 0.

 Oxenden was born at Broome Park, Kent, the family seat of the Oxenden baronets.
 His father was Sir Henry Oxenden, 7th Baronet; one of his brothers, Charles Oxenden, was also a cricketer.
 Graham Oxenden was educated at Harrow School and Christ's College, Cambridge.
 He graduated in 1825 and died in the following year.